Couleslaw/Spline-Curve-Renderer/README.md

 This was the final project of one of my courses in my first year of study at the Institute of Computer Science at Charles University in Prague.

 ## Dependencies
 This project is not compatible with the newer versions of matplotlib.
-Please see dependencies.txt for details.
+Please see [depencendies](dependencies.txt) for details.

 # Kreslítko spline křivek